 - Students will understand the impact global culture and diversity inclusion has on organizational culture and will be able to work effectively across cultural perspectives.

-Connection to San Francisco Location and Ignation Education Values
+Connection to San Francisco Location and Ignatian Education Values

 - Students will apply OD in San Francisco Bay Area organizations across sector, industry, and organizational life cycle.

-- Students will develop and promote Ignation values in their OD work (e.g., caring for the mind, body and spirit of the whole person, striving for excellence, providing service to those in need, reflecting then acting for change)
+- Students will develop and promote Ignatian values in their OD work (e.g., caring for the mind, body, and spirit of the whole person, striving for excellence, providing service to those in need, reflecting then acting for change)

 Master of Science in Organization Development Program Requirements